-Here’s sharing an ultimate comprehensive guide on how to build a climbing wall in your home, whether it is for your personal training or a children rock climbing wall to keep the kids away from your home office.
+Here’s sharing an ultimate comprehensive guide on how to build an indoor or outdoor climbing wall in your home, whether it is for your personal training or a children rock climbing wall to keep the kids away from your home office.
 We as fellow climbers hope to also hear your stories and see inspiring pictures of the climbing walls and home rock gyms you have built!

 1. Planning how to Build a Climbing Wall at home